-The front hand guard is not designed solely to activate the chain brake.
-Another important feature is that it reduces the risk of the chain hitting your left hand if you lose grip of the front handle.
+• The front hand guard is not designed solely to activate the chain brake.
+Another important feature is that it reduces the risk of your left hand hitting the chain if you lose grip of the front handle.

-The chain brake must be engaged when the chain saw is started to prevent the saw chain from rotating.
+• The chain brake must be engaged when the chain saw is started to prevent the saw chain from rotating.